 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses, which amends the Board's guidance on impairment of financial instruments.
-This standard is effective for the University in fiscal year 2021.
+The University is currently evaluating the impact of the standard, which is effective for the University in fiscal year 2024.